- Developer: ,

 The plans were approved by Crawley Borough Council's Planning Committee in March 2023 with works expected to start on site in 2024.

 - Improve the physical environment of the station forecourt area and taxi rank

 - Improve provision for picking up and dropping off passengers by car and taxi

 - Improve the transport interchange facilities, bus connectivity, pedestrian and cycle links

 - Improve access to the station by sustainable forms of transport

-- Improve passenger flow by creating a new entrance/exit point at platform 5
+- Improve passenger flow by creating a new entrance and exit point at platform 5

-The scheme will benefit all station users as follows:
+The scheme will benefit all station users by creating: